digitalmediabremen/documents/Directions_for_Process_Documentations.md

 ### References

-list of works where the *process* plays a notable role
+list of works where the *process* plays a notable role or is the work itself:

 - [Sammy Jobbins Wells: skin](http://digitalmedia-bremen.de/project/skin/)
 - [Thomas Thwaites: The Toaster Project](https://www.thomasthwaites.com/the-toaster-project/)